vpenso/scripts/docs/c.md

 * The variable value can be changed at any time, hence is **volatile**
 * **Constant** variables are protected from change and declared with the keyword `const`
 * Basic data types support **arrays** of those types declared with suffix square braces "[]"
+* `static` variable inside a function keep their value between invocations.
+* `static` global variable (or a function) is "seen" only in the file it's declared in

 ### Types